stscde/temp-sensor-esp8266/README.md

 ## Last Changes

-* 01/29/2023 Fhanged from BME280 to SHT31 sensor as BME280 is using temp values for correcting humidity readings.
+* 01/29/2023 Changed from BME280 to SHT31 sensor as BME280 is using temp values for correcting humidity readings.
 BME280 temp values are only "estimates" according to the sensors specs.
 * 01/07/2023 First release no changes yet.

 ## License